vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 console.log(new Car('Aston Martin').greet());
 {% endhighlight %}

 Looks scary?
-Don't worry about it, that is for your browser to read and understand, for you it is a very familiar `class` syntax which is similar to languages like c++, php etc.
+Don't worry about it, that is for your browser to read and understand, for you it is a very familiar `class` syntax which is similar to languages like C++, PHP etc.

 ## Bit about the language
 Now that we have a little insight into what ES6 has to offer, let's look a little bit more into the what is new in ES6.
+As I mentioned earlier, we will just skim the surface and not go into details.
+Towards the end I shall link to sources from where you can goo deeper in learning ES6.

 ### Variable declaration (let and const)
 If you come from JavaScript world the variable declaration using `var` keyword would be pretty familiar.
 In ES6, there are two additional keywords for variable declaration: